UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 Notes:
-First - a bit about what a Jupyter notebook is made up of `.ipynb` files are “plain” text files, and we can view them in a plain text editor and make some sense of them
+First - a bit about what a Jupyter notebook are “plain” text files, and we can view them in a plain text editor.

-The contents of the notebook are encoded in JSON format, which means that there are many brackets in the file, which can make it hard to read for humans (but easy for machines).
+However, the contents of the notebook are encoded in JSON format, which means that there are many brackets in the file, which can make it hard to read for humans (but easy for machines).